TamimEhsan/interview-questions-bangladesh/README.md

 <details>
 <summary>
 Given 5 element.
-We want to search million time that will return is searched element is present or no. What is the best time complexity.
+We want to search million time that will return if the searched element is present or no. What is the best time complexity.
 </summary>
 <br>
 [Answer]
-To sort  $nlon(n)$.
-The for each time search $log(n)$.
+To sort  $nlog(n)$.
+Then for each time search $log(n)$.

+(Note from Tamim: It might be better to use linear search.
+The internal mechanism for binary search has some constant overhead.
+For small number that overhead overshadows the benefit of logarithmic complexity.
+I ran both linear search and binary search.
+Linear search is about 5 times faster than binary search)
 <br/>
 </details>